Purpose of policy

 - establishing resilience and increased efficiency in relation to risk management.

-5.1.1 The University Council approves the University’s Enterprise Risk Management Framework.
+- The Council approves the University’s Enterprise Risk Management Framework.

 Diagram 1 – Enterprise Risk Management Framework